Direct detection of dark photon dark matter using radio telescopes

+${\cal C}_{\rm dish}$ is an ${\cal O}(1)$ numerical factor determined by the detailed antenna design.
+Numerical calculations of ${\cal C}_{\rm dish}$ are performed by averaging all possible $A'$ polarization, denoted as the randomized polarization scheme.
+Results for FAST and SKA1-Mid are shown in Sec.~\ref{sec:C-dish-numeric} of SUPP. \\

-\textit{\textbf{Sensitivities of antenna arrays}}-- Radio telescopes using the techniques of radio interferometry can effectively enlarge the effective area and get better sensitivities on faint signals.
+\textit{\textbf{Sensitivities of antenna arrays}}-- Radio telescopes using radio interferometry techniques can effectively enlarge the effective area and get better sensitivities on faint signals.
 The basic observation unit for radio interferometer array is the antenna pair~\cite{thompson2001}.
-Let $V_m(t)$ and $V_n(t)$ be the signal measured by the $m$-th and $n$-th antenna, then up to amplification factors, the output signal of this pair is \bea r_{mn} =\langle V_m(t) V^{*}_n(t) \rangle \ , \eea where $\langle \cdots \rangle$ means the average in a certain amount of time.
-Here, $V_m$ and $V_n$ can be seen as the voltage measured by the antennas, proportional to the electric field, and therefore the correlator $r_{mn}$ is proportional to the flux density of the EM signal~\cite{thompson2001}.
-For a telescope composed of $N$ antennas, there are $N(N-1)/2$ independent pairs.
-Therefore, the combined signal increases as $N(N-1)/2$, whereas the noise goes like $[N(N-1)/2]^{1/2}$.
-As a result, the signal over noise ratio decreases as $[N(N-1)/2]^{1/2} \approx N/\sqrt{2}$.
+Let $V_m(t)$ and $V_n(t)$ be the signal measured by the $m$-th and $n$-th antenna, then up to amplification factors, the pair's output signal is

+$\langle \cdots \rangle$ means the time average. $V_m$ and $V_n$ can be seen as the voltage measured by antennas, proportional to the electric field.
+Therefore, the correlator $r_{mn}$ is proportional to the EM flux density~\cite{thompson2001}.
+A telescope composed of $N$ antennas has $N(N-1)/2$ independent pairs.
+The combined signal increases as $N(N-1)/2$, whereas the noise goes like $[N(N-1)/2]^{1/2}$.
+Thus, the signal-over-noise-ratio increases as $[N(N-1)/2]^{1/2} \approx N/\sqrt{2}$.